TF20083540/react-Assignment1-2023/README.md

 - Replaced CalenderIcon in MovieCard with "Theaters" icon.
 - Replaced CalenderIcon in TVCard with "Tv" icon.
 - Added "Person" icon to ActorCard.

-## Added functions:
-- Favourite TV Shows list.
-    -Also capable of deleting the show from the list.
-    -Linked to tv show details natively.

 ## Independent learning (If relevant).